ermlikeyeah/ermlikeyeah.github.io/now.md

 I coordinate the [Leeds gov design meets](/leedsgovdesign/), a regular meet-up for people in and around Leeds who are designing and making public services.

-My upcoming speaking engagements:

-* A public one, on accessible and inclusive products and services, at the next Product People North, Friday 15 May 2020
-* A private one, on my running adventures during 2019

-If you are interested in me doing a session at your place of work or event, please get in touch.
+I have no upcoming speaking engagements. [gGt in touch](/contact) if you would like me to do something.
 If you have something specific in mind that is a good start too.

 I currently have no spare time to take on any further "full time" mentoring.
 Sorry.
 Three people is as many as I can help at the mo.
 If you just need an hour to chat with someone about work I could squeeze something in though.